2. Forking & Cloning

 Cloning a Repository: How-To

-4. Navigate to Your Directory: Use cd to change to the directory where you want the cloned directory.
+to change to the directory where you want the cloned directory.- Example: